YangletLiu/Fingerprint_Indoor_Localization_Tensor_GAN/README.md

 We preprocess it into a fingerprint tensor: 64 x 256 x 21 (copied the 63th row to a 64th row; deleted the 257th to 268th columns).

+2. A real-dataset: WiFidata_real.mat collected for our Smartphone App.

+   size: 6 x 16 x 14; and sample grid size 0.1m x 0.1m.

-2. We also include a synthetic fingerprint dataset of size: 476 x 598 x 15, used in a previous project: **Adaptive sampling of RF fingerprints for fine-grained indoor localization.
+3. We also include a synthetic fingerprint dataset of size: 476 x 598 x 15, used in a previous project: **Adaptive sampling of RF fingerprints for fine-grained indoor localization.
 IEEE Transactions on Mobile Computing, 2016.
 By X.-Y. Liu, S. Aeron, V. Aggarwal, X. Wang, M.-Y. Wu.**

 # MATLAB codes for kNN and Direct Neural Networks